kartikkd/DevConnector/README.md

-link for the project - https://polar-gorge-05138.herokuapp.com/
+link for the project DevConnector - https://polar-gorge-05138.herokuapp.com/